synthetic-borealis/spring-reactiveSearch-pub/README.md

 # Reactive Web Crawler

-This branch contains the SQS version of the project.
-A version using Kafka can be found at the `kafka` branch.
+This branch contains the Kafka version of the project.
+A version using Kafka can be found at the main branch.

 ## Usage